-English As a Second Language 410 (ESL-410) Beginning ESL 1
+English As a Second Language 410 Beginning ESL 1

-Emphasizes listening comprehension and beginning oral production of simple conversation, reading of practiced words and phrases, and prewriting tasks.
+Emphasizes listening comprehension and beginning oral production of simple conversations, reading of practiced words and phrases, and prewriting tasks.
 This is the second course in the Continuing Education ESL continuum.
-Open Entry/ Open Exit.
+Open Entry/Open Exit.

-English As a Second Language 420 (ESL-420) Beginning ESL 2
+English As a Second Language 420 Beginning ESL 2